biolab/orange2/docs/reference/rst/Orange.feature.imputation.rst

     .. attribute:: imputer_constructor

-    An instance of a class derived from :obj:`ImputerConstructor` or a class with the same call operator.
+    An instance of a class derived from :obj:`~Orange.feature.imputation.Constructor` or a class with the
+    same call operator.

     .. attribute:: dont_impute_classifier